 However, there are ways to reduce the so-called “premium over spot” on American Silver Eagles.

 One way is to buy off-quality silver eagles.
+These are also known as cull coins.
 Cull silver eagles are much cheaper than crisp, uncirculated or proof American Silver Eagles.
 It may be possible for you to buy cleaned, worn, or otherwise-impaired silver eagles at or just a speck above spot value (the amount of silver value in the coin).
 Not bad, right?

 Now, is that the preferred way to buy silver coins?
 Probably not if you’re trying to build the prettiest coin collection – but, then again, beauty is in the eye of the beholder.
 So, if a “pretty” collection of coins is one consisting of many American Silver Eagles that you bought at discount prices, then you might be the wiser if you buy silver coins such as silver eagles that have a little more “character” (or, shall we say, “life story”) than others.

 Keep in mind that buying silver coins never guarantees a return on your money.
 As with any coin you buy, a return on the investment is never a sure thing.

 Here are some of the pros & cons of buying silver coins.

 Investing in silver coins is theoretically no different than gambling in Las Vegas – with the exception that you’ll never lose any more than the face value of the coins in your portfolio (because silver values could dip below face values again, as was the case before the early 1960s).